 Passing SOCI 3201 satisfies the information literacy competency.
 The writing in the major requirement can be satisfied by passing any 2000 or 3000-level W course in Sociology.

-Twelve additional credits (usually four courses) must be taken from any 2000-level or above courses offered by the department, including those listed above.
+Fifteen additional credits (usually five courses) must be taken from any 2000-level or above courses offered by the department.
 (Note: No more than three credits of SOCI 3990 can apply to the major).